Huda Khayrallah

 About

-I am a senior researcher at Microsoft, working on the Microsoft Translator team.
+I am a senior applied scientist at Amazon, working on the AGI team.

 I graduated from UC Berkeley with a B.A. in Computer Science in May 2015.
 I worked with Colleen Lewis on computer science education, Andreas Stolcke on tools for speech processing, and Jerry Feldman on natural language understanding.